yourwelcomematt/matt-obsidian-vault/Photography/Tripod Research.md

 - Reviews
 	- https://www.matthiashaltenhof.com/gear/accessories/manfrotto-befree-gt-carbon-review/
 - Impressions from store
-	- Sturdy
+	- Sturdy and not that much bigger or heavier than the Advanced
-	- Controls feel cheap and plasticky
+	- Controls feel cheap and plasticky, especially the column height control

 ### Benro Bat 15A + VX20
 - https://www.photowarehouse.co.nz/shop/shop-by-product/tripods-and-supports/tripods-head-combo/benro-bat-one-series-aluminum-travel-tripod-with-vx20-ball-head-65-2 - $378